BCL-FOSS/netsumap/README.md

 - 🧠 Machine Learning

 ### How would I use this?
-:
+netsumap can be utilized in the following usecases:
-- 👨🏽‍💻 traffic analysis tool for your network
+- 👨🏽‍💻 traffic metadata analysis tool
 - 🤖 network automation framework
-- 📱 self hosted network status monitoring & management solution complete with mobile app (*currently in development)
+- 📱 self hosted molbile solution for network status monitoring & management (*currently in development)

 ### Getting Started